InterDigitalInc/CompressAI-Vision/_sources/installation.rst.txt

 Installation
 ============

-**TODO: install.bash(s) try to pull CompressAI-Vision from the public repo: this does not work since the repo is not yet public**

 This section explains how to install the required software stack *natively* on your system.
 However, you might prefer using CompressAIVision :ref:`via docker instead <docker>`.